 English Language Preparation Courses

-Our partners, Griffith English Language Institute (GELI), Browns (Gold Coast Campus) and
+Our partners, Browns (Gold Coast Campus) AICOL and Imagine Education are located in Southport.

-Imagine Education are located in Southport and provide English Language High School Preparation courses for students from non-English speaking backgrounds.
-Browns offer a Primary School Preparation Course for girls enrolling into Junior School.
-If the student would benefit from extra tutoring in English in addition to the support the school will provide, St Hilda’s will assist in arranging extra tutoring at the parents’ expense.
-Where a student’s proficiency in the use of the English Language is insufficient to make it likely that she will succeed in the course for which she is seeking to enrol, the School will ask that she undertake a period of study at an ELICOS center before entering the School, in which case the School may issue a conditional offer of enrolment.
+They provide English Language High School Preparation courses for students from non-English speaking backgrounds.
+Where a student’s proficiency in the use of the English Language is insufficient to make it likely that she will succeed in the course for which she is seeking to enrol, the School will ask that she undertake a period of study at an ELICOS centre before entering the School, in which case the School may issue a conditional offer of enrolment.

 Read More